rubyists/rubyists.github.com/_posts/2011-06-08-how-to-build-a-namecoin-or-bitcoin-miner-in-98-easy-steps.markdown

    Most cases of this class are fairly tool-less here.
 You may need to put some doo-dads on the side of the drive and slide it in or (in the DF-85) just find out how to open the front panel and slide it in.

-9. Put the motherboard backplane in the case.
+9. Put the motherboard faceplate in the case.

    If you forget this step you will really be hating yourself later.
 It takes 4 seconds but it's important enough to make its' own step.
+It's the metal rectangle with all the holes for the PS2, USB, network, and other connections are.
+Just snap it into the case, removing the one that came with the case first, if there is one.

 10. Put the Processor and Ram in the Motherboard